nickmoline/AwsCloudSearchPhp/README.md

         print_r($response->getErrors());
     }

+You can also check out the samples/ directory.

 Documents must be formatted to the [Search Data Format (SDF)](http://docs.amazonwebservices.com/cloudsearch/latest/developerguide/GettingStartedSendData.html).

-## To Do
- * Error handling
- * Initialise CloudSearch indexing
- * Complete Response classes
- * PHPDoc blocks
- * Send documents in blocks rather than attempting all at once
- * Handle HTML error response - e.g. 403 Forbidden
- * Improve search and rank configuration - move to an object rather array

 ## Getting Help
 If you need help or have questions, please contact [Sander Huijsen](http://twitter.com/ahuijsen).